transreductionist/mjwise-rkr-gst/README.md

 # RKR-GST by the Line

-The minimum search length is set to 3, and the maximum initial search size is 8.
+For the test case the minimum search length is set to 3, and the maximum initial search size is 8.
 With this initial search size and the 2 test strings given at the beginning of the document the first pass through the algorithm will find no matches.
 The first string is 17 tokens long:

 - Early today Lamar and Patty reached a deal to fund subsidies that were to be ended quickly
 - t = \[Early, today, Lamar, and, Patty, reached, a, deal, to, fund, subsidies, that, were, to, be, ended, quickly\]